-Watchung Coop is planning to re-open this Fall for five days a week for both the Creative Class (2.5-3 Years Old) as well as Discovery Pre-K (3-5 Years Old).
+Watchung Coop is open for five days a week for both the Creative Class (2.5-3 Years Old) as well as Discovery Pre-K (3-5 Years Old).

 As Governor Murphy and the NJ Department of Education released its plan for return to school late last week, Watchung Coop’s staff and board continue to review the policies outlined therein.
 If you are interested in the plan, it can be found here: The Road Back.
 Additional guidelines on reopening from the state of New Jersey can be found here.